 Licensing School gives you license.
 Then, you take Course of Study, if appointed.
 Basic Course of Study includes the 20 basic classes generated through GBHEM, typically a part-time local pastor takes two classes per year.
 A full-time local pastor takes four classes a year, unless they are enrolled in seminary.

-After COS, one could take 32 hours of Advanced COS and apply to become an elder.
+After Course of Study, one could take 32 hours of Advanced Course of Study and apply to become an elder.

 Please note, student pastors will need to be licensed to qualify for a grant.

 The Course of Study is a five-year curriculum with four courses each year.
 It is offered at regional Course of Study schools each summer on the campuses of eight United Methodist seminaries.
 The closest regional Course of Study schools are is in Leawood, Kansas.
 Most courses are offered in a two-week module that allows both full-time and part-time local pastors to attend.
 The cost for a COS class is ~$300 per course.